 The subdivision regulation must carefully specify the process by which the developer posts the bond.
 Also the ordinance describes how inspection of required public improvements, including streets, is to occur; how the transfer of maintenance responsibility from the developer to the city government is to take place; and what happens if platted improvements are not made.

-Even if there is no zoning law in effect, subdivision regulations can prevent the creation of lots for sale that are too small to be viable, awkwardly shaped parcels, and inadequate water lines, sewer systems, and emergency access.
+Even if there is no zoning law in effect, subdivision regulations can prevent the creation of lots for sale that are too small to be viable, awkwardly shaped parcels, and inadequate water lines and wells, sewer systems or septic system requirements, and emergency access.
 State law might set forth minimum standards for subdivision, which can be followed if the subdivision takes place outside an incorporated area, or sometimes counties govern the subdivision process.

 Of course it sometimes becomes much more complex than this.
 Common ground, easements granted to utilities, entry monuments, conservation areas, no-build hazard protection areas, and many other features often are shown on the plat.

 Details such as turning radii (the sharpness of a curve at a corner), lot dimensions, lot arrangement and numbering, proposed grading of the topography, stormwater runoff detention and retention facilities, street width, street type, street profiles (showing the grade or slope involved and a cross-section of the depth of each material from which the street is constructed), sidewalk locations and width, and so forth also are stipulated on the plat and subject to approval.
 Driveway slopes or steepness of the grades on a finished lot might be restricted.